 Also announced are Valve's plans for streaming the tournament.
 In addition to being to watch the games through the Dota 2 client, this year, there are also some new features.
 There's a DVR system, designed to let people catch-up on the day's matches in spoiler-free environment.
 Also, for Phase Two, viewers will have a Multicast option—presenting the pick of the action from four simultaneous games.

 From my perspective, the most important feature is the 'Newcomers Broadcast'.
 Happening alongside the main stream, it'll feature commentary designed to help newbies understand what the hell is even happening.
 It's a much needed feature, and one that could secure the game's current e-sports popularity by broadening its appeal beyond its dedicated player-base.

-for the full round-up of features, and see below for the full distribution percentages.
+Head over to The International site for the full round-up of features, and see below for the full distribution percentages.
 Phase one of the play-offs begin next Tuesday, 8th July.